 - a.
 Visible emissions from sources installed, constructed or modified prior to June 1, 1970, and located outside a special control area, must not equal or exceed: - i.
 An average of 40 percent opacity through December 31, 2019; and - ii.
 An average of 20 percent opacity on and after January 1, 2020. - b.
-Visible emissions from sources installed, constructed or modified on or after June 1, 1970, must not equal or exceed an average of 20 percent opacity. - c.
-Visible emissions from any source located inside a special control area must not equal or exceed an average of 20 percent opacity. - d.
+Visible emissions from sources installed, constructed or modified on or after June 1, 1970 and from any source located inside a special control area must not equal or exceed an average of 20 percent opacity. - c.
 The visible emissions limitation in this condition is based upon a period or periods aggregating more than three-minutes in any one hour.
-Observations recorded at 15-second intervals as specified in LRAPA 32-010(2). - e.
-The visible emissions standard in this condition does not apply to fugitive emissions from the source. - f.
+Observations recorded at 15-second intervals as specified in LRAPA 32-010(2). - d.
+The visible emissions standard in this condition does not apply to fugitive emissions from the source. - e.
 As used in this condition, "special control area" means an area designated in LRAPA Title 29 or OAR 340-204-0070 and: - i.
-Any incorporated city having a population of 4,000 or more, and within three (3) miles of the corporate limits of said city; - Any area of the state within one mile of any structure or building used for a residence; and - iii.
+Any incorporated city or within six miles of the city limits of said incorporated city; - ii.
+Any area of the state within one mile of any structure or building used for a residence; and - iii.
 Any area of the state within two (2) miles straight line distance or air miles of any paved public road, highway, or freeway having a total of two (2) or more traffic lanes.